-To see how an OpenStack Cloud operates, you can quickly try one of the many OpenStack public clouds in production across the world, including Cloudwatt, DreamCompute, eNocloud, HP, Rackspace, and Ulticloud .
-A quick swipe of the credit card will show you OpenStack in action.
+To see how an OpenStack Cloud operates, you can quickly try one of the many OpenStack public clouds in production across the world with the swipe of a credit card.
+Find the list of public clouds on the OpenStack Marketplace.

 Detailed OpenStack documentation, developer and administrator guides